Banks, like most companies, face an urgent imperative to reimagine themselves and seize new growth opportunities.

-After a tough year, retail banks are hungry for growth.
 Most bankers surveyed by PwC view attracting new customers as one of their top challenges.
 However, banks also recognise the need to deepen their customer relationships and focus more on customer profitability.
-Hence, enhancing customer service is the number #1 investment priority for banks globally.
+Hence, enhancing customer experience is the number one investment priority for banks globally.

 This renewed focus on customers is crucial, because only 27% of customers surveyed by Salesforce describe the financial services industry as completely customer-centric.
 Similarly, only 27% feel that financial institutions provide great service and support.

-To close these gaps and improve customer satisfaction, banks need to embark on a transformational journey, and make everything customer-centric: from marketing and sales, to service and digitalisation.
-When you start with the customer and work backwards, you will be better-positioned to deliver incredible experiences that create customers for life.
+To close these gaps and improve customer satisfaction, banks need to embark on a transformational journey.
+This means making everything customer-centric: from marketing and sales, to service and digitalisation.
+When you start with the customer and work backwards, you will be better-positioned to deliver incredible experiences that build brand loyalty and drive revenue.

 Here are five ways to build this kind of customer-centricity: